-Our volunteer mechanics, when they aren’t helping members, spend some of their time fixing up used bikes.
-We keep these bikes relatively affordable, and strive to offer bikes from as low as $15 in the case of some department-store fixups to $200 or $300 for the nicest bikes we refurbish.
+Our mechanics, when they aren’t helping customers, spend some of their time fixing up used bikes.
+We keep these bikes relatively affordable, and offer bikes as “pay-what-you-can”.
+For adult bicycles, these can average from $100 up to $400 for the nicest bikes we refurbish.

 Shop Time by Suggested Donation

-While we make the majority of our income by selling used bikes and parts, as well as some new items like fenders, lights, helmets and bells, we do ask that people who come to do work in the shop make donations for the use of the space and tools, and for the generous help of our mechanics.
-A suggested donation of $5/hour or $30/year is what we believe to be fair for shop time.
+While we make the majority of our income by selling used bikes and parts, as well as some new items, we do ask that people who come to do work in the shop make donations for the use of the space and tools, and for the generous help of our mechanics.
+A suggested donation, pay-what-you-can, of up to $40/hour depending on how much help we’ve been offering is what we believe to be fair for shop time.
 Larger donations are encouraged when possible, and nobody is ever turned away for lack of funds.

 Statement of Values